Introduction#

 Bayesian Curve Fitting#

-If we now seek to reformulate the curve-fitting in probabilistic terms, then we have to begin by expressing our uncertainty over the target \(y\) with a probability distribution.
-For this we presume a Gaussian distribution over each target where the mean is the point value we previously considered, i.e.
+If we now seek to reformulate the curve-fitting in probabilistic terms, we must begin by expressing our uncertainty over the target \(y\) with a probability distribution.
+For this, we presume a Gaussian distribution over each target where the mean is the point value we previously considered, i.e.

 where \(\beta\) corresponds to the inverse variance of the normal distribution \(\mathcal{N}\).
 We can then apply the maximum likelihood principle to find the optimal parameters \(\mathbf{w}\) with our new likelihood function